Most Shopify shoppers don’t buy on their first visit. They browse, find something they love, mentally save it for later, then leave.

 Best practices for a wishlist that actually converts

-Make the heart button impossible to miss
+Make the wishlist button impossible to miss

-Place the wishlist toggle on the product card (collection grid) and on the product page, not buried in the menu.
+Place the wishlist button on the product card (collection grid) and on the product page, not buried in the menu.
 Shoppers should never have to click into a product to save it.
-The single biggest predictor of wishlist save volume is button visibility on the collection grid.

 Allow guest wishlists with no signup required